How To Start A Food Catering Truck Business

 Looking for a fun way to pick up the slack and increase the paycheck during these tough economic times?
-Why not try a simple service business, such as driving a food catering truck?

 My first exposure to the tasty delights that can be found on a catering truck was on a military base overseas.
-Every noon hour, the chow wagon (affectionately referred to as the "roach coach") rolled onto the tarmac in front of the hanger where our two C-123B cargo planes where based.
+Every noon hour, the chow wagon (affectionately referred to as the “roach coach”) rolled onto the tarmac in front of the hanger where our two C-123B cargo planes were based.

-This was almost 40 years ago and I can still recall the taste of their Asian fried chicken lying on top of a bed of fried rice -- all packaged up in a neat little box that served as both a delivery container and serving bowl.
+This was almost 40 years ago and I can still recall the taste of their Asian fried chicken lying on top of a bed of fried rice — all packaged up in a neat little box that served as both a delivery container and serving bowl.

-Over the years, I've worked at many different locations that were faithfully serviced by a shiny chrome truck bringing snacks, quick meals, and often local specialty dishes that you just couldn't get anywhere else.
-One thing that all worksites have in common is hungry workers.
-No matter if it's a construction site, a sales lot, or even a multi-story office building -- wherever more then a dozen people are employed, a catering truck of some sort is likely to include those locations on their daily route.
+One thing that all work sites have in common is hungry workers!
+No matter if it’s a construction site, a sales lot, or even a multi-story office building — wherever more than a dozen people are employed, a catering truck of some sort is likely to include those locations on their daily route.

 Catering trucks that service job sites throughout the work day usually come in 2 styles:

-Rules & Regulations
+Food Truck Rules & Regulations

 Getting into the catering truck business requires a close relationship with: